Voice - Phone System and PSTN connectivity options

 These are the settings that most organizations want to change (if the Teams default settings don't work for the organization).

 Phone System (Office 365)

-Phone System is Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the Office 365 cloud.
-Phone System allows you to replace your existing Private Branch Exchange (PBX) system with a set of features directly delivered from Office 365 and tightly integrated into the company’s cloud productivity experience.
+Phone System is Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the Microsoft 365 or Office 365 cloud.
+Phone System allows you to replace your existing Private Branch Exchange (PBX) system with a set of features directly delivered from Microsoft 365 or Office 365 and tightly integrated into the company's cloud productivity experience.

 Connection to the Public Switched Telephone Network (PSTN)

 To connect Phone System to the Public Switched Telephone Network (PSTN) so that users can make phone calls around the world, you have options based on your business need.
 Ask yourself the following:

 |Do I want to use Microsoft Calling Plan as my telephony carrier?||For more information, see Phone System with Calling Plans.|